 About Jack Lucier: Jack Lucier ’21 is double majoring in Finance and Real Estate at The Ohio State University’s Fisher College of Business.
-As a Sophomore, Jack joined Fisher Real Estate Society and now serves as Co-President alongside peer Miles Waytes.
-Similar to Miles, Jack also serves as a Center for Real Estate Ambassador and enjoys helping younger students learn about the many opportunities real estate has to offer.
+As a Sophomore, Jack joined Fisher Real Estate Society and later served as Co-President alongside peer Miles Waytes.
 Outside of real estate, Jack participated in one of the Fisher Global Projects in France working for the Deloitte Digital Factory.
 In his free time, he loves intramural sports with friends and playing the piano.
 After graduation, Jack will be joining Great-West Investments in Denver.

 About Miles Waytes: Miles Waytes ’21 is double majoring in Finance & Real Estate at The Ohio State University’s Fisher College of Business.
-As a Freshman, Miles Joined Fisher Real Estate Society and now serves as Co-President alongside peer Jack Lucier.
-Additionally, Miles serves as a Center for Real Estate Ambassador, where he works to organize events on behalf of the center and recruit younger students to get involved with Ohio State’s real estate community.
-Aside from Real Estate Miles works within the Fisher College as a student ambassador, providing tours and recruitment services to prospective students.
+As a Freshman, Miles Joined Fisher Real Estate Society and later served as Co-President alongside peer Jack Lucier.
+Additionally, Miles served as a Center for Real Estate Ambassador.
+Aside from Real Estate, Miles works within the Fisher College as a student ambassador, providing tours and recruitment services to prospective students.
 In his free time, he likes to travel and try new restaurants with friends.
 After Graduation Miles will be joining JP Morgan’s Middle-Market Financial Sponsors team in Chicago.